Background and Competition overview:

 - All entries should be in English

-- Please ensure that all images and your infographic video are available under a creative commons license or permission has been obtained.
+- Please ensure that all images and your graphics are available under a creative commons license or permission has been obtained.

-- By entering the competition, the entrants agree to grant permission to NISR to use and reproduce their work, with appropriate acknowledgement.
+- By entering the competition, the entrant agrees to grant permission to NISR to use and reproduce their work, with appropriate acknowledgement.

-- Top 15 entries will be recognized and showcased on the NISR’s website, at the venue of award ceremony and during the International Conference on Family Planning which will be held in November 2018 in Kigali.
+- Top 1o entries will be recognized and showcased on the NISR’s website, at the venue of award ceremony during African statistics day which will be held in December 2020 in Kigali.

-- INTELECTUAL PROPERTY: In submitting their entry to NISR the team must declare that the infographic being submitted is their own work, and all sources of reference are acknowledged in full.
-They must also certify that all images in infographic are either available under a creative commons license or permission has been obtained.
+- INTELECTUAL PROPERTY: In submitting your entry to NISR, you must declare that the infographic being submitted is your own work, and all sources of reference are acknowledged in full.
+You must also certify that all images in infographic are either available under a creative commons license or permission has been obtained.

-- Notifications to the selected teams on 10th October 2018
+- Notifications to the selected persons on 22th November 2020

 There are two phases of evaluation.
-The coaching workshop is conducted between the two, and attended by selected teams so as to be mentored while finalizing the last phase of the competition.
-The objective of the coaching workshop is to improve their skills with help of mentors and judges, and to ensure that competitors are supervised while sharing their skills and improving their respective submissions .
-During the coaching period, inter-university teams are constituted to foster knowledge sharing and collaboration spirit between students of different skill sets.
+The coaching workshop is conducted between the two, and attended by individuals selected from first evaluation so as to be mentored while finalizing the last phase of the competition.
+The objective of the coaching workshop is to improve their skills with help of mentors and judges, and to ensure that competitors are supervised while sharing their skills and improving their respective submissions.
+During the coaching period, Teams will be constituted to foster knowledge sharing and collaboration spirit between students of different skill sets by regarding prevention measures of COVID-19.
 After this workshop, judges meet again for final evaluation.

 Previous competition can be viewed here: